AndrewRadev/undoquit.vim/README.md

 This plugin attempts to solve the issue of quitting a window, and then realizing you actually need it moments later.
 It simply lets you "undo" the quit, similar to the way you would restore a just-closed tab in your browser.

+For a visual demo, there's a screencast [on youtube](https://youtu.be/FnARbgfuEZA)

 ## Requirements

 Requires Vim at version 7.4 or above.